 The inexpensive answer to eco-friendly fabric softener is vinegar.
 It can be used in the washer to replace liquid fabric softener and to create your own dryer sheets.
 A single bottle can keep your laundry soft and fresh and eliminate the need to buy fabric softener or dryer sheets.

 The combination of vinegar and essential oils in these dryer sheets is perfect.
 Vinegar is a natural fabric softener, and the smell disappears when it dries.
 This leaves the oils to add a subtle fragrance, which you can customize and change as you like.

 Equipment / Tools

 - Several pieces of cloth

-- Pour enough vinegar over the cloths until they are damp—but not saturated or soaking.
+Pour enough vinegar over the cloths until they are damp—but not saturated or soaking.
 You can save your excess vinegar for tons of cleaning tasks around the house, from using as a fabric softener to removing odors from pet stains to cleaning soap scum out of your shower.

 When You're Ready to Use the Dryer, Grab a Cloth

 When you're ready to dry a load of laundry, remove one cloth and ring it out over the jar to remove any excess vinegar before tossing it in the dryer.